 - Registration starts at 8:50am and atpm.
-Thereafter a student's absence will be recorded as late (L). - A student should be marked as late when the teacher has completed the register and a student arrives after the register has been "sent".
-A late mark should be added for any student who arrives to tutor time after 8.50am and afterpm.
-The number of minutes late should be recorded.

-• Parents may be prosecuted for persistently failing to get their child to school on time. will take a robust response to students who are regularly arriving late.
-The school
+Thereafter a pupil's absence will be recorded as late (L). - A pupil should be marked as late when the class teacher has completed the register and a pupil arrives after the register has been "sent".
+A late mark should be added for any student who arrives to class after 8.50am and afterpm.
+The number of minutes late should be recorded. - Parents may be prosecuted for persistently failing to get their child to school on time.
+The school will take a robust response to pupils who are regularly arriving late.